Twisted Graded Categories: Introduction

 \subsection{Braiding character}

-The braiding of twisted graded categories is a complete invariant of the symmetric monoidal structure.
-Therefore, it is computationally hard.
+The braiding in twisted graded categories is a complete invariant of the symmetric monoidal structure, and as such, it can be intricate to describe or compute explicitly.
 Drawing from representation theory, for a dualizable object $W \in \cD\dbl$, one can consider a simpler invariant, namely the character of the $\Sm$-braidings $\chi_{\Tm W}$.
-Those also assemble to a map of commutative monoids
+These characters assemble into a map of commutative monoids